Mandatory Employee COVID-19 Vaccination Policy

 Employees who are denied an exemption shall have ten (10) days from the date of the notice of the denial to receive the vaccine (either a single dose vaccine or first dose of the 2-dose vaccine).

-Employees: All RIT employees including regular faculty, regular staff, adjunct faculty, and student employees as defined in Policy E01.0 EMPLOYEE WORK CLASSIFICATIONS.
+Employees: RIT employees including regular faculty, regular staff, and adjunct faculty as defined in Policy E01.0 EMPLOYEE WORK CLASSIFICATIONS.

 COVID-19: COVID-19 is a respiratory disease caused by SARS-CoV-2, a new coronavirus discovered in 2019.
 The virus is thought to spread mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes, or talks.